-Primary vesicular-bullous skin lesions include vesicles, bullae, or pustules.
-Other distinguishing features include scales, crusts, milia, and scarring.
+Primary vesicular-bullous skin lesions include vesicles and bullae.
+Secondary lesions may include scale, crust, milia, and scarring.
 These conditions are classified by depth of skin involvement.

 Vesicles are circumscribed, fluid-filled epidermal elevations <1 cm in diameter that:

 Contain serous exudates or serum mixed with blood, or are seropurulent in character